PLACES I'VE TAUGHT

 Some of the places I've taught and/or led workshops include the Clarion West One-Day Workshop, the Center for Study of Science Fiction at KU, Literary Arts, Cascade Writers, and the Willamette Writers Conference.
 I've also led teen writing workshops at The League of Extraordinary Writers and Young Willamette Writers.
 I'm co-teaching a one-week session with Caroline M. Yoachim at the 2020 Clarion West Writers Workshop.

-I currently teach a one-week YA novel writing workshop at KU/CSSF every June in Lawrence, Kansas.
-Applications open every January!
+I often teach a one-week YA novel writing workshop at KU/CSSF in June in Lawrence, Kansas.
+Applications generally open in January!
+(Please note: I will not be teaching this class in 2020, as I will be teaching at Clarion West this year.)

 Tina's visit to my creative writing students was all the kids could talk about afterwards.
 From her tips on creating magical characters with real-life high school problems to her dishing on what it takes to make a living at something they love to do, she was inspiring and most likely influential for them.